rudfoss/practical-react-with-typescript/README.md

 ### Hidden files

-If you are using VSCode you might see that there are quite a few files in the repository that are not visible.
+If you are using VSCode you might notice that there are quite a few files in the repository that are not visible inside the editor.
 This is because there is a setting in this repository that hides rarely used files.
 Inside the `.vscode` folder you'll find `settings.json`.
 In there is a setting called `files.exclude` which contains several file patterns that should be hidden.
-If you installed
+If you installed the `Peek Hidden Files` extension you can toggle these files by right-clicking in the explorer panel and selecting "Toggle Excluded Files" or by using the commmand pallette `Ctrl+Shift+P` -> `Toggle Excluded Files`.